okuvshynov/rlscout/README.md

 ## LIFO order notes

+### Integration test

+Can we do 'minimal' test?
+Something like 'play a few games', 'train small but better than random model', 'play a few games with new model again'?

+### testing on fresh raspberry Pi
+1. requirements are:
+    - zmq
+    - torch
+    - numpy
+    - matplotlib for some helper visualization scripts

 ### First version of model-guided alpha-beta search works good.

 We end up with almost ~3x improvement even with very restricted evaluation (up to level 12): 3763.47s.